Afam-26/ReadMe-Generator/README.md

   # Discription

-  This is a command line application that assist developers with generating a high-quality README.
+  This is command-line application that accept user input and create a high-quality, professional README.md

+  This will allow project creators to devote more time to working on the project.

   # Table of Contents